contao/docs/docs/dev/reference/widgets/image-size.md

 ## Options

 This widget does not have any special options.
-See the DCA reference for a [full field reference](../../dca/fields).
+See the DCA reference for a [full field reference][FieldsReference].
+All options for the [`text`][TextWidget] are also relevant.

 The options for the drop down are automatically retrieved from the `contao.image.sizes` service (`Contao\CoreBundle\Image\ImageSizes`).
 However, you can still override these options via your own